birdandhike.com logo

 Watch Out

 Other than the standard warnings about hiking in the desert, this is a wild and remote area.
-There are no particular dangers, but be prepared to take care of yourself out here.
+There are no unusual dangers, but be prepared to take care of yourself.
 It is just an hour from town, but this area is seldom traveled.

 While hiking, please respect the land and the other people out there, and try to Leave No Trace of your passage.
 Also, this hike is in a remote area, so be sure to bring the 10 Essentials.

 This is a wildlife refuge, so pay extra attention to respecting the land.
 Please, don't bother the bighorn sheep.
-They have a hard enough time making a living in these desert lands.
+They have a hard enough time making a living in these arid lands.

 Long Canyon